Mojang/minecraft-editor-extension-starter-kit/README.md

    /script debugger connect localhost 19144
    ```
 7. You should see a message both on the game and in Visual Studio code about a connection being made
-8. Now you're ready to debug.
+8. Now you're ready to debug

 For additional information regarding debugging, the debugger or the script system - you should read through the [official general Bedrock Creator documentation](https://aka.ms/MinecraftCreatorDocs) or [debugger specific documentation](https://aka.ms/mcscriptdebugging).